GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts